dorneanu/roam/content/books/exercised.md

 > but subsequent dictionaries generally define “\*exercise\*” as a “\*planned,
 > structured physical activity to improve health, fitness, or physical skills\*,”
 > and “\*play\*” as “\*an activity undertaken for no serious practical purpose\*.”

+### 175 {#175}

+> To quote Rousseau: “Do you, then, want to cultivate your pupil’s intelligence?
+> Cultivate the strengths it ought to govern.
+Exercise his body continually; make
+> him robust and healthy in order to make him wise and reasonable.
+Let him work,
+> be active, run, yell, and always be in motion.
+Let him be a man in his vigor,
+> and soon he will be one in his reason.

 ## Further resources {#further-resources}